DataDog/integrations-core/openai/README.md

 <!-- xxx tabs xxx -->
 <!-- xxx tab "Python" xxx -->

-**Note**: This setup method will not collect `openai.api.usage.*` metrics, unless you also follow the API key setup instructions.
+**Note**: This setup method does not collect `openai.api.usage.*` metrics.
+To collect these metrics, also follow the API key setup instructions.

 ### Installation